astronomer/astronomer-cosmos/docs/getting_started/execution-modes-local-conflicts.rst

 .. _execution-modes-local-conflicts:

-Airflow and DBT dependencies conflicts
+Airflow and dbt dependencies conflicts
 ======================================

-When using the `Local Execution Mode <execution-modes.html#local>`__, users may face dependency conflicts between Apache Airflow and DBT.
-The conflicts may increase depending on the Airflow providers and DBT plugins being used.
+When using the `Local Execution Mode <execution-modes.html#local>`__, users may face dependency conflicts between Apache Airflow and dbt.
+The conflicts may increase depending on the Airflow providers and dbt adapters being used.

 If you find errors, we recommend users look into using `alternative execution modes <execution-modes.html>`__.